 It’s overwhelming and certainly difficult to run a company when you don’t know where to start, get bombarded with a boat-load of problems and issues, and have no way to make sure you’re making progress.
 You need to know and figure out what’s worth your time and energy, and most importantly, determine which tasks or issues will help the company move backwards or skyrocket towards success.

-One way to keep yourself from wasting your energy on every little detail is to start filling up roles as quickly as you can when you first start out., the CEOs that were interviewed all wished they could’ve filled up positions within their organizations sooner instead of wearing multiple hats at the beginning themselves.
+One way to keep yourself from wasting your energy on every little detail is to start filling up roles as quickly as you can when you first start out.
+According to this HBR article, the CEOs that were interviewed all wished they could’ve filled up positions within their organizations sooner instead of wearing multiple hats at the beginning themselves.

 Complete unawareness of what’s going on in the company

 We talked about focusing on strategy rather than tactics right?
 That doesn’t mean completely neglecting the day-to-day workflow that goes on within your company.
-In the business world you see two extremes; on one end of the spectrum, you see the perfectionist CEO getting too hands-on with daily work and tasks, and on the other end you find the oblivious CEO who only focuses on what they’re currently doing or.
+In the business world you see two extremes; on one end of the spectrum, you see the perfectionist CEO getting too hands-on with daily work and tasks, and on the other end you find the oblivious CEO who only focuses on what they’re currently doing or putting themselves in their own silo.

 Managing information flow is incredibly important when you first start out.
 You need to determine a way to get information about your company’s progress in every devision or department without being hit by an overflow of unnecessary data.
 The trick here is to stay informed, not micromanaging or controlling your teams and colleagues.
 Create a logical system or dashboard that can help you, as a CEO, remain in the loop while also giving you space to work on your own priority list.